|Runorun: Mari Kalkun and Maija Kauhanen|

 Kadri Voorand is a first class joyfully rousing entertainer with a great voice, great timing with a group of first class musicians closely tied together and flexibly underpinning her spontaneous asides and excursions.
 She was the only one that evening to be demanded urgently for an encore.
 Voorand is a hi-fly as well as earthy type of artist who is able to sing on top level in different contexts (witness her contribution to the recent recording of Estonian composer Tõnu Kõrvits’ album Mirror (ECM New Series).
 In her performance, “directed” from the piano chair, élan, tempo, spirit and soul went hand in hand.
 She sang in her native language and when she shifted to wordless singing it by far transcended old school scatting.
 At times it recalled Portuguese singer Maria João.
 With her performance she proved to be a unique thoroughbred entertainer on a high musical level who hits people’s body and soul.
 In that capacity she clearly deserves still more international exposure.

 Her versatility manifested in one of the next combinations of the program, Voorand/Koikson/ Sooäär/Daniel.
 It is a two electric guitar, two vocalists line-up that performed material of world-renowned Estonian choral/vocal composer Veljo Tormis.
 The hall was even more crowded and buzzing with curiosity/expectation.
 Veljo Tormis is a central link between Estonia’s ancient song tradition and all its current up-to-date adaptation.
 He re-worked the ancient sources as a contemporary composer in his very own careful way.
+The quartet is an offshoot of last year’s celebration of Tormis’ 85th birthday.
+The quartet’s rendition was very sober with some special turn at time evoking many smiles in the audience.
+It appeared to be quite familiar with the (ancient) songs, regilaul as it is called in Estonian.

 Sheep Got Waxed is a young uncompromising saxophone, guitar, drums trio from Lithuania consisting of Simonas Šipavičius (saxophone), Adas Gecevičius (drums) and Paulius Vaškas (guitar).
 Is it enough jazz?
 Its music rocked dirtily and slid regularly into otherworldly dream islands in between.
 Speedy, frayed, odd and bizarre at moments but always with some surprising exits and transition within the song structure, the group is still in search of some higher kind of visceral equilibrium.
 A conventional rock group would continue hammering and pumping up, Sheep Got Waxed switched squirrel like, freaked out and went into surrealistic pillows.